sts10/phraze/readme.markdown

 * 🧺 Choose from a number of included word lists or provide your own
 * 🛠️  Written in [Rust](https://www.rust-lang.org/)

+## Installing

+### Using Rust and Cargo
+1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
+2. Run: `cargo install phraze --locked` (Run this same command to upgrade Phraze to latest available version.)

+Uninstall Phraze by running `cargo uninstall phraze`.

+### Latest release
+Alternatively, you can get binaries from [the GitHub releases page](https://github.com/sts10/phraze/releases).

 ## How to use

 Running `phraze` (without options) will generate a passphrase with at least 80 bits of entropy.